slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Trump*
 - heros are your idealized selfes
 - understand the difference of an adversary and an enemy to not accumulate enemys.
+- who lies for you will lie against you. -- bosnian proverb
+- the best fighter is never angry. -- lao tzu
 -->

 > *"Fools and wise folk are alike harmless.
 It is the half-wise and the half-foolish, who are the most dangerous."